h4ck3rk3y/h4ck3rk3y.github.io/_drafts/2016-08-05-kathmandu.md

 Now the plan is to go Kathmandu and figure out where to go from there. @[Shubhankar](https://shubh24.github.io) and @[Prabhjyot](https://psdh.github.io) plan to join me for the trip, if anyone backs out then I go alone.
 I think I secretly want to go alone, I don't know I am confused.

-Placements contribute to an increase in tension and confusion.
-In three tests, *Microsoft*, *Directi* and *Adobe* I have had *off-by-one* errors which I couldn't find till the end of the test.
-A lot of other classmates report similar mistakes caused by tension/confusion.
-I hope placements end soon for me so that I can go for the trip.